rfairley/ostree/docs/CONTRIBUTING.md

 ```
 **Note**:

 `--rm` option removes the name of the container i.e. `ostree-testing` whenever `exit` is initiated within the container's shell prompt `#`.
-This is so that the container name `ostree-testing` can be used again, otherwise remove it manually by running `docker rm <container name>`.
+This is so that the container name `ostree-testing` can be re-used, otherwise remove it manually by running `docker rm <container name>`.

 The state of the container will not be saved when the shell prompt exits.
 Best practice is modify the Dockerfile to modify the image.